UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 7045   For weeks I had been looking forward to seeing...            neg                   neg
 ```

+Notes:

-Notes: Once we have our model trained, we can then predict data we
+Once we have the model, we can use this to predict the sentiment
-haven’t seen before using the model we just built.

-This we can see that in these 4 observations, the model correctly
-predicts each review’s sentiment.
+expressed in new movie reviews.

 ---